Swinexe/scorehud.phar/Home.md

 }
 ```

 I make a array and store the processed string as value to the key I want as tag.
 Then I check if the original string has that tag by using `strpos()` and if found I return the value stored against the tag in the array.
+You can do the same for any amount of tags.

+### Step 6

+Your addon is now complete.
+Simple wasn't it?
+To test it follow the tutorial [here](https://github.com/JackMD/ScoreHud/tree/master#how-to-use-addons).